opensoars/erlang/README.md

 ### Why am I doing this?
-To gain more knowledge and to be able to add Erlang to my toolset.
+I want to master the art of functional programming.
+And to be able to add erlang to my toolset.

 ### Application goals